kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #3/Final_Report.md

 * Tell us the motivation of your approach/study:
 	* I chose to pick this topic because it is very relevant in the field of Requirements Engineering, a field of Computer Science I discovered this year and found very interesting
 * Limitations of existing work
 	* Existing work is inconclusive if there is actually a good way of determining temporal logic or not.
 There has been 1 paper about creating test cases through temporal logic, however it was a research paper with no public repository of code.
-I wanted to see if I could imitate their results
+I wanted to see if I could imitate their results.
+The paper explores the __TestMEReq__ tool.
+I will be showing this during my project.

 ## Background
 * Technical background needed to understand your approach: